opencord/bbsim/docs/source/bbr.rst

 is responsible to emulate ONOS and VOLTHA in order to quickly reply to any message that BBSim sends.

-Here is a graph of the measuraments of BBSim performance captured over 10 runs with different PON Layout
+Here is a graph of the measurements of BBSim performance captured over 10 runs with different PON Layout

 .. figure:: ./_static/bbr_runs.png